Mesonychia: Characteristics

-Mesonychians varied in size; some species were as small as a fox, others as large as a horse.
+Mesonychians varied in size; some species were as small as a fox, although some species approached the size of moderately sized bears.
 Some members of the group are known only from skulls and jaws, or have fragmentary postcranial remains.
 But where skeletons are known, they indicate that mesonychians had large heads with strong jaw muscles, relatively long necks, and robust bodies with robust limbs that could run effectively but not rotate the hand or reach out to the side.
 An unrelated early group of mammalian predators, the creodonts, also had unusually large heads and limbs that traded flexibility for efficiency in running; large head size may be connected to inability to use the feet and claws to help catch and process food, as many modern carnivorans do.
-Some mesonychians are reconstructed as predatory (comparable to canids), others as scavengers or carnivore-scavengers with bone-crushing adaptations to their teeth (comparable to the large hyenas), and some as omnivorous (comparable to pigs, humans, or black bears).
-They may not have included hypercarnivores (comparable to felids); their teeth were not as effective at cutting meat as later groups of large mammalian predators.
-In some localities, multiple species or genera coexisted in different ecological niches.
 There is evidence to suggest that some genera were sexually dimorphic.
-Some genera may need revision to clarify the actual number of species or remove ambiguity about genera (such as Dissacus and Ankalagon).

-These "wolves on hooves" were probably one of the more important predator groups in the late Paleocene and Eocene ecosystems of Europe (which was an archipelago at the time), Asia (which was an island continent), and North America.
-Mesonychian dentition consisted of molars modified to generate vertical shear, thin blade-like lower molars, and carnassial notches, but no true carnassials.
-The molars were laterally compressed and often blunt, and were probably used for shearing meat or crushing bones.
-The largest species are considered to have been scavengers.
-Many species are suspected of being fish-eaters, though some of these reconstructions may be influenced by earlier theories that the group was ancestral to cetaceans.